Unleash/unleash/website/docs/how-to/how-to-add-sso-azure-saml.md

 ### Step 3: Create an Enterprise Application within Azure AD {#step-3}

-Open a new tab/window in your browser and sign in to your Azure AD.
-Create a new Enterprise Application.
+Sign in to your Azure AD and **create a new Enterprise Application**.

 ![Azure: Create Azure AD App](/img/sso-azure-saml-add-enterprise-app.png)